-In order to delete the user, Please check-mark the user and select the delete menu as we shown below.
+To delete the user, Please check-mark the user and select the delete menu.

-A message box is displayed for the confirmation of user delete.
+A message box displayed for the confirmation of the user delete.
 Click OK to delete, and cancel to Undo

 Report Level Security in SSRS

 Once you select the Security option, the following page will be displayed.
-In order to edit the default settings, Please click on Edit Item Security option
+To edit the default settings, please click on Edit Item Security option

-After you click on the Edit Item Security, a pop up (confirmation window) box is displayed for the confirmation.
-It will ask whether you want to add custom security which is different from parent security.
+After you click on the Edit Item Security, a pop up (confirmation window) box displayed for the confirmation.
+It will ask whether you want to add custom security, which is different from parent security.
 Click OK to add, and cancel to Undo

 Next, click New Role Assignment option to add a new user and to assign a new role

-- Browser: This is the basic role that can be assigned to the user.
+- Browser: This is the basic role that can assign to the user.
 A user with Browser role can View Reports, Folders, Models, and resources.
 Apart from this, a user can Manage individual Subscriptions.

-- Content Manager: This is the Highest role that a user can get. he can perform all the tasks that are available in Report Manager.
+- Content Manager: This is the Highest role that a user can get.
+He can perform all the tasks that are available in the Report Manager.

 - Publisher: User with Publisher role can create Linked Reports, and manage Data Sources, Reports, Folders, and Models

 - Report Builder: He can view the reports.